 What does uptime mean?

-- Load time – Actual speed measurements.
+- Load time – Real server speed.

 - How this is tested – The numbers compiled are an average over months of testing with iPage’s platform with various browsers like Google Chrome, Mozilla Firefox, and Microsoft Internet Explorer.

 - Other factors – Naturally, there are many variables that come into play when it comes to load time, like internet speed, browser performance or the amount of traffic.

 - Good load times – Load time should be as low as possible, so everything under 2,000 ms is considered good.